How To Install Phoscrete in Lifts for Perfect and Durable Finish

 What's the minimum lift thickness for Phoscrete?

-• Place the final lift or finish only after the patch cools below 100°F (38°C) to prevent flash set and get a smooth finish.
+Why wait before the final lift or finish?
+Phoscrete's exothermic reaction can heat the patch to 150°F (65°C).
+Finish only after the surface cools below 100°F (38°C) to prevent flash set and ensure a smooth result.

 Need Help or a Custom Lift Guide?